Sarasota County offers loans for small businesses

 SARASOTA — For the many small local businesses struggling to keep their doors open in the current economy, Sarasota County is offering a helping hand.

-During its meeting Wednesday, county commissioners approved a small business loan program that will offer qualifying local businesses up to $25,000 to tide them over until federal stimulus funds arrive.
+During their meeting Wednesday, county commissioners approved a small business loan program that will offer qualifying local businesses up to $25,000 to tide them over until federal stimulus funds arrive.

 Funding for the new loan program will come from an untapped economic development incentive fund of $4.3 million.

-During its March 24 meeting, commissioners had asked the EDC for options on how the county could use the fund to help local businesses.
+During their March 24 meeting, commissioners had asked the EDC for options on how the county could use the fund to help local businesses.

 The loans carry no interest rate for the first year, then become payable over three years at 3.5% interest.
 Applicants must sign a promissory note to the county, along with a personal guarantee.